darktable-org/dtdocs/content/darkroom/interacting-with-modules/curves.md

 # curve controls

-The following controls are common to two or more of the above image processing modules and are therefore discussed separately here.
+The following controls are common to two or more of the above processing modules and are therefore discussed separately here.
 Please see the individual module documentation for discussion of any additional module-specific controls.

 interpolation method
 : _tone curve and rgb curve modules only_